 Equally, if you’re planning to pitch your own tent and you need a bit of guidance, check out our recent blog on Family camping: Tips and tricks for the perfect tent set-up for some handy advice.

 Get back to nature

 We mentioned it briefly earlier, but one of the best benefits of any type of camping is being able to get back to nature and enjoy the great outdoors.
 We’re lucky here in the UK that we’ve got access to acres and acres of beautiful camping land and a family camping holiday will take full advantage of that.

 With camping, fresh air and the potential for exercise are right on your doorstep.
 There is an abundance of games you can play and paths you can explore away from the screens and distractions we have become so used to in everyday life.
 So, swap the smartphones and laptops for a bat, ball, frisbee or bike and make the most of your time away.

 The British family camping holiday is a classic for a reason and many of us have memories from childhood of trips away with our families.
 Whether you pick a spot that’s ten minutes down the road or go on an epic road trip to reach your destination, it’s an opportunity to spend some quality time together and make lasting memories without breaking the bank.

 So before you book that flight or reserve that hotel room, why not consider a camping holiday this summer instead?
 It might surprise you!

-And don’t forget to make sure your car is ready to handle the journey by booking it in for a Free 5-Point Car Check.
-One of our talented technicians will check your headlights, the condition of your wiper blades, your battery’s health and more, so you can get away safely and smoothly.
+And don’t forget to make sure your car is ready to handle the journey by booking in for a Free 5-Point Car Check.
+One of our talented technicians will check your headlights, the condition of your wiper blades, your battery’s health, and more, so you can get away safely and smoothly.